 In 2019, the lowest premiums for compulsory health insurance (managed care, with accident coverage) for an adult living in Zurich are 284.90 Swiss francs for a policy with a 2500-franc annual deductible or 413.20 Swiss francs per month for a policy with a 300-franc annual deductible.

 An adult living in Geneva would pay 333.20 francs for the cheapest 2500-franc-deductible policy or around 461.50 Swiss francs per month for a policy with a 300-franc deductible.

 If your per-capita taxable income is very low, which is often the case with large families, you can apply for premium reductions.
 These are subsidies paid by cantonal social security schemes.
 Depending on your place of residence and situations, these subsidies can be as high as 100 francs per person per month, which can drastically reduce the financial burden of compulsory health insurance.

 In Switzerland, all health insurance companies are obligated to provide compulsory health insurance to any Swiss resident at standard premium rates.
 That means your application for insurance coverage cannot be rejected and you will never be charged more than the insurers standard premium for your age group even if you suffer from chronic illnesses.

 2. Health insurance in the United States

 Since the implementation of the Affordable Care Act (popularly known as Obamacare), health insurance has become obligatory in the United States.
-Anyone who does does not take out eligible health insurance coverage must reckon with a hefty fine (equal to 2.5% of taxable income, min.
-US$ 695 per adult and US$ 347.50).
-If left unpaid, this fine is deducted from future tax refunds.
-Those with low income may qualify for an exemption.
+Up until 2018, anyone who did not take out eligible health insurance coverage had to reckon with a hefty fine.
+However, this fine will no longer apply from 2019.

 So what does this basic US health insurance policy cover and what does it cost?